CBSE Class 10 Science Syllabus 2022-23

 - Chemical properties of carbon compounds (combustion, oxidation, addition and substitution reaction).

-- Ethanol and Ethanoic acid (only properties and uses), soaps and detergents.
+- Ethanol and Ethanoic acid (only properties and uses)

 Unit II: World of Living